-Your family member may have passed away as a result of someone else’s negligence, and a wrongful death lawsuit could be your best option for a recovery.
+If your family member passed away as a result of someone else’s negligence in Kennesaw, a wrongful death lawyer can pursue financial recovery.
 Money cannot undo the unexpected loss of a beloved family member.
 However, a wrongful death lawsuit could help your family seek justice and compensation for your losses.

-The proceeds of a wrongful death action could also ease the financial stress of an unexpected death.
-In addition to compensation for the lost financial support of your loved one’s lost income and benefits, you could also be entitled to compensation for their final medical care or funeral expenses.
-A Kennesaw wrongful death attorney from Bader Scott Injury Lawyers could advise you on your options, advocate on your behalf, and represent you during a wrongful death case.
+The payout from a wrongful death action could also ease the financial stress of an unexpected death.
+In addition to compensation for your loved one’s lost income and benefits, you could also be entitled to compensation for their final medical care, funeral expenses, and other financial losses.
+A Kennesaw personal injury lawyer from Bader Scott Injury Lawyers can advise you on your options, advocate on your behalf, and represent you during a wrongful death case.

-A wrongful death case is a civil lawsuit that is similar to a third-party injury case.
-To file a wrongful death claim or suit, we will work to show that someone else was legally responsible for your loved one’s passing.
+A wrongful death claim is a civil claim that is similar to a personal injury claim.
 State law allows certain surviving relatives to file a wrongful death lawsuit against the responsible party.
+To recover maximum compensation through a wrongful death claim or lawsuit, we must demonstrate that another party’s negligence or wrongdoing caused the death.

 A wrongful death lawsuit is not a criminal case, but a criminal case could also be pending against the liable party.
 While a criminal case may result in jail time and fines, a wrongful death lawsuit could lead to financial compensation for surviving family members.